 2. Legal Translation Experience.

-As we have already established, translating legal documents goes way beyond word-for-word translation.
+As we have already established, legal documents translation goes way beyond word-for-word translation.
 In order to get it right, the translator needs a number of other skills.
 For instance, there may be a document that makes no sense at all when translated literally.
 It requires the translator to understand, interpret, and create sentences that show the meaning of the sentences even if they are not the same exact words.
 Familiarity with the legal systems of both countries can be another example.
 The legal documents of every country have their own unique features.
 This requires a change in the format along with the language in order to fit the other country’s standards.
 A translator must be aware of these changes as well as be able to make these changes seamlessly.

 3. Handle Linguistic Structures that do not have Direct Equivalents.